 Possible solution: The provision of a discreet litter tray indoors will take away the feelings of anxiety and the need for the cat to make a conscious decision to find a suitable toilet site.
 Accompanying the cat on visits to the garden may encourage it to eliminate outside again.
 Your cat may normally have chosen to toilet well away from its home so it may be beneficial to make its own garden more appealing.
 Create an area of soil in a quiet corner relatively close to the house (for ease of escape back indoors) and mix in a high proportion of peat-free soil or sand.

-Removal of previously used sites
+Toileting indoors could be due to removal of previously used sites

 Some cats are creatures of habit in their choice of elimination sites and redesigning a garden can have a serious impact on their behaviour.